-A blood transfusion is a procedure in which you receive blood or blood components intravenously.
-The blood may be from a donor, or, you may receive your own blood that has been stored for you.
-There are several components of the blood that can be transfused into an adult.
+A blood transfusion is a procedure in which you receive blood or parts of blood through an IV (intravenous) line.
+The blood may be from a donor.
+Or you may receive your own blood that has been stored for you.
+There are several parts of blood that can be transfused into an adult.
 Red blood cells are the most common type of blood product transfusion.

 Why might I need a blood transfusion?

-- A sudden loss of blood because of an accident or injury
+- A sudden loss of blood due to an accident or injury

 - Blood loss as a result of surgery

 - A low hemoglobin level before, during, or after surgery (hemoglobin is the protein in red blood cells that carries oxygen)

 - Severe heart, lung, liver, or kidney disease

 - Moderate to severe anemia (decreased red blood cells)